Meeting-Baas/meeting-mcp/README.md

   - `cd` to your project directory
   - Build the project with error output redirected to stderr
   - Run the server with the `MCP_FROM_CLAUDE=true` environment variable to indicate it's running from Claude Desktop
-- `headers` contains the API key for authentication
+- `headers` contains the API keys for authentication:
+  - `x-api-key`: Your Meeting BaaS API key for accessing the meeting service
 - `botConfig` allows you to customize the bot's appearance and behavior:
   - `name`: The name displayed for the bot in meetings (default: "Claude Assistant")
   - `image`: URL to a publicly accessible image to use as the bot's avatar (optional)